princenyeche/airflow-task/README.md

 ### Access Airflow UI

 Visit `localhost:8080` in your browser and log in with the admin account details shown in the terminal.
-Note: The admin password is only displayed once and saved in the airflow directory which is found
+Note: The admin password is only displayed once and saved in the airflow directory, which is found
 ```shell
 cd ~/airflow/simple_auth_manager_passwords.json.generated
 ```